 A cum laude graduate of Georgetown University Law Center, Ona Alston Dosunmu is responsible for managing the institution’s legal affairs, mitigating legal risk, and advising the Institution’s Trustees, senior executive team and staff on a wide array of legal, managerial, and policy issues ranging from foreign operations, to conflicts of interest, to compliance.
 Ms. Dosunmu regularly develops policies, delivers in-house training to staff, and advises on policy enforcement and compliance.

-Prior to joining Brookings in 2002, Ms. Dosunmu spent seven years representing major corporations on multi-million dollar transactions—both domestic and international—in private practice with the global law firms of: Akin, Hump, Strauss, Hauer, & Feld, L.L.P.; Arent Fox; and Latham & Watkins.
+Prior to joining Brookings in 2002, Ms. Dosunmu spent seven years representing major corporations on multi-million dollar transactions—both domestic and international—in private practice with the global law firms of: Akin, Gump, Strauss, Hauer, & Feld, L.L.P.; Arent Fox; and Latham & Watkins.
 Immediately prior to becoming Brookings’s General Counsel in 2006, Ms. Dosunmu helped manage the Foreign Policy program.

 Over the years, Ms. Dosunmu has served in a variety of volunteer leadership roles with the Association of Corporate Counsel and she is currently an ACC director.
 She is vice chair of the Georgetown Law Alumni Board and sits on the advisory boards of Corporate Pro Bono, a joint venture between the Pro Bono Institute and the ACC, and on Georgetown’s Corporate Counsel Institute.